Validation

 GeoStatsValidation.DensityRatioValidation

-— TypeDensityRatioValidation(k; [parameters])
+— TypeDensityRatioValidation(k; [options])

 Density ratio validation where weights are first obtained with density ratio estimation, and then used in k